THLNet: two-stage heterogeneous lightweight network for monaural speech enhancement: Proposed Algorithms

 \section{Proposed Algorithms}

 The diagram of our proposed system is presented in Fig.~{\ref{ovl}}.
 It consists of an LCRB filter bank and two subnetworks.

-In the first stage, the CoarseNet takes LCRB-scaled compact features as input and predicts an LCRB-scaled complex mask $\widetilde{M}^{LCRB}$.
+In the first stage, the CoarseNet takes LCRB-scaled compact features as input and predicts an LCRB-scaled full-band complex mask $\widetilde{M}^{LCRB}$.
 Then, the $\widetilde{M}^{LCRB}$ is passed through the band splitting module of the LCBR filter bank to obtain the same size mask as the original spectral features (denoted as $\widetilde{M}^{c}$).
-In the second stage, we further refine the low-frequency part of the spectrum using the FineNet, which is fed with the low-frequency part of the complex spectrum of the original speech and the low-frequency part of the enhanced complex spectrum from the first stage.
+In the second stage, we further refine the low-frequency part of the spectrum using the FineNet, which is fed with the low-frequency part of the complex spectrum of the original speech and the low-frequency part of the enhanced complex spectrum from the first stage (note that the low-frequency part is defined by taking the first $Q$ frequency bins).
 The output of the FineNet, $\widetilde{M}^{f}$, is a compensation complex mask for the low-frequency part.
 The final estimate $\widetilde{S}^{f}$ is obtained by summing the predicted compensation with the CoarseNet output $\widetilde{S}^{c}$.
+The role of FineNet is to refine the low-frequency part of the coarse signal output from CoarseNet and keep the high-frequency part of the CoarseNet signal output unchanged.